Germantown, New York: Germantown Library

 In February 2008, the library moved to its new permanent space.
 This building included dedicated spaces for children, young adults, media, and adults.
 At the same time, the Hover Room opened to the public for library programs, classes, and town meetings.
 In 2015, a maker space area was added to the library, the first of its kind in Columbia County.
 Three years later, the maker space expanded to meet patron interest and needs.
 It moved to the lower level, where it occupies half of the floor.

-When Covid hit and the library was forced to close its doors, all of their programs went online.
-Patrons were able to apply for and instantly get a library card online in order to access materials.
-Hoopla was added to the range of services the library offers to give patrons more online choices.
-In addition to Hoopla, the library also offers Kanopy, Overdrive, Libby, Mango Languages, RB Digital Magazines, online Newspapers, and many other things.
-Free wifi can be accessed 24/7 and special senior citizen hours are available on Tuesdays and Fridays.
+At the height of the COVID-19 pandemic, the library was forced to close its doors and all of its programs went online.
+Patrons were able to apply for and instantly receive a library card online in order to access materials.
+Hoopla was added to the range of services the library offered to give patrons more online choices.
+In addition to Hoopla, the library also offers Kanopy, Overdrive, Libby, Mango Languages, RB Digital Magazines, and online newspapers.
+Free Wi-Fi can be accessed 24/7 and special senior citizen hours are available on Tuesdays and Fridays.